lawrenceevalyn/THE-DISS/writing/DISSERTATION.md/DISSERTATION.md

 Asides and soliloquies interpellate the author into having a sympathetic connection with some characters over others — the role of the audience in the social network can be informative regarding the play’s overall sympathies

+## pursue: Austen looms over all of this... ##

+I sort of — suddenly remembered that she is, like Shakespeare, a monumentally canonized author, and that I am interested in such figures, and that she is in my period — and I got very curious about reading her in relation to Radcliffe, Smith, and Robinson, all of whom were celebrities in the decade before her

+### her shadow isn't interesting ###

+I’d rather just play around with Smith as Smith, rather than Smith in the shadow of Austen

+### Austen & Radcliffe ###

+having re-read Radcliffe, I could easily imagine a Radcliffe fandom along the lines of an Austen fandom — Udolpho really is very good

+the Radcliffe-Austen connection ought to be pretty well-trod, though; Northanger Abbey is famously a rewriting of Udolpho

+Alex: “yes very - but you are not talking about Austen's reading of Radcliffe so much as her reading v. their reading?”

+### literary celebrity can inhibit legacy ###

+I… think I am actually interested in the role of “celebrity” as related to authors, and the observation that too much / the wrong kind of celebrity during an author’s lifetime counteracts the potential for long-lasting literary fame

+though, Radcliffe was also like Austen quite reclusive and resistant to the “celebrity author” role, even after she achieved financial literary success

+but, that just meant that salacious stories of her Gothic madness & death circulated unchallenged after she stopped writing and scholars are still trying to figure out what really did happen to her

+hmm-- it ties into my general interest of trying to pick my way through my decade of choice, trying on a range of different metrics for “important” and then paying attention to the bodies of texts that come forward as “important” for each metric

+and my diss authors (other than Radcliffe) are all attempting to use and cultivate literary fame as one of the ends of their writing

+(well, even Radcliffe is cultivating fame, but with less directly political ends)

+I picked authors who wrote prolifically in a range of mediums and genres because I am interested in the emerging “reading public” and what it looked like in the 1790s when all that writing and reading got very high-stakes

+### Austen as 1790s author? ###

+it might be interesting, actually, to look just at the juvenilia that was written during my decade of interest

+oh, especially her history of england, which is a riot — in conversation with the general problem/project of national history in the shadow of the revolution